 It’s actually getting out of hand.
 The city has become so overrun with tourists that the government decided to take down the iconic I Amsterdam sign located outside the Rijksmuseum, calling it “a symbol of mindless mass tourism.”
-Strong words, but we get it.
+Strong words, but I get it.
 The amount of selfies that get taken in front of this sign is literally mental.

 Regardless of whatever the numbers say, Amsterdam still has criminal elements (every major city does).
 Gangs make a lot of money both controlling prostitution in the Red Light District AND selling drugs.
 Opportunist thieves make use of the semi-lawlessness of this area, too.

-Amsterdam may rank highly when it comes to being a safe city, but, to be honest, it’s not always safe.
+Amsterdam may rank highly when it comes to being a very safe city, but, to be honest, it’s not always safe.
 Being pickpocketed, or worse, is a real danger in some parts of Amsterdam.
 Really late at night, the city can take on a pretty dodgy atmosphere as well.

-- Don’t venture down quiet streets at night time – not all areas are sketchy, but the Red Light District definitely is after a certain hour.
+- Don’t venture down quiet streets at night time – not all areas are sketchy but beware.

 - Don’t cocktail or crossfade – weed + alcohol + mushrooms = actually dangerous.
 Pick one poison and try not to mix.

 - Avoid taking photos in the Red Light District – they don’t like it.
 You may have your camera confiscated, or you could actually get roughed up.

 - DON’T BUY ILLEGAL DRUGS – Weed may be fine here, but other stuff isn’t cool.
 It could be fake and the people you buy it from are going to be pretty shady.